Skip to content

 1. Purpose of data use

-SerenityGPT utilizes the collected data primarily to facilitate and optimize the knowledge retrieval process for clients.
-The imported data undergoes various processes to enhance the efficiency and relevance of the search results presented to end-users.
+SerenityGPT utilizes the collected data to facilitate and optimize AI-powered services for clients, including knowledge retrieval, document extraction, and workflow automation.
+The imported data undergoes various processes to enhance the efficiency and relevance of the results presented to end-users.

 1.1 Document processing